prathvi2002/VBust/README.md

 - Windows etc hosts file `C:\Windows\System32\drivers\etc\hosts` affects wsl Ubuntu too, but wsl Ubuntu's `/etc/hosts` file does not affect Windows.
 - To send all requests for all common ports for each IP-domain mapping at once without using threading, set `--threads` to `1` (e.g. `--threads 1`).
 [At the code level, this still triggers the threaded path written when `--threads` option is used in cli]
 - If the total output of `--dryrun` doesn’t match the expected count (i.e. number of IPs × number of domains), it likely means one or more IPs in the provided `--ips` file are invalid and were excluded by VBust.
-- If you want to treat every HTTP response code as a successful virtual host discovery, except when there’s no response at all, you can filter the output like this: `vbust.py [your args] | grep -a -v "Response: False"`

 ---
 ## TODO